Konstantin Titov: Policy

 In March 1990 he was elected to the Kuibyshev City Executive Committee of the Council of People's Deputies, and then became its Chairman (de facto Mayor).

-In August 1991, during The "August putsch" as Chairman of the Kuibyshev City Executive Committee went on sick leave, sending a letter on behalf of the Chairman of the City Council in support of Boris Yeltsin.
+In August 1991, during The "August putsch" as chairman of the Kuibyshev City Executive Committee went on sick leave, sending a letter on behalf of the chairman of the City Council in support of Boris Yeltsin.
 On 31 August 1991, by decree of the President Yeltsin was appointed Head of Administration (Governor) of the Samara Oblast.

 In 1996, he was re-elected Governor of the Samara Oblast, ahead of his main competitor, communist Valentin Romanov.

-From 1999 to 2000 he was Chairman of the all-Russian political movement "Voice of Russia", as well as Chairman of the federal political council of the party "Union of Right Forces".
+From 1999 to 2000 he was chairman of the all-Russian political movement "Voice of Russia", as well as chairman of the federal political council of the party "Union of Right Forces".

 From 2000 to 2001, he was the leader of the Russian Party of Social Democracy.

 In 2000 he was again re-elected Governor of Samara Oblast.

-From 2004 to 2007, he was co-Chairman of the Social Democratic Party.
+From 2004 to 2007, he was co-chairman of the Social Democratic Party.

 In December 2004, the Samara Prosecutor's Office opened cases of abuse and abuse of power against Konstantin Titov and two officials of the regional government.
 The case related to the illegal loan of 300 million rubles from the regional budget.
 On 24 February 2005, Titov was reclassified from accused to witness.

-On 26 April 2005 the Samara Governorate Duma approved Titov as the Governor of Samara Oblast for a new term (at that time direct elections of governors of all subjects were cancelled, and the Governors was appointed by the President with the consent of regional parliaments), despite the uncovered criminal case in which Konstantin Titov passed as one of persons involved.
+On 26 April 2005 the Samara Governorate Duma approved Titov as the governor of Samara Oblast for a new term (at that time direct elections of governors of all subjects were cancelled, and the governors were appointed by the president with the consent of regional parliaments), despite the uncovered criminal case in which Konstantin Titov passed as one of persons involved.

 Repeatedly changed political preferences.
 He was a member of the Russian Democratic Reform Movement, Democratic Choice of Russia, Our Home – Russia, in 1999 created the movement "Voice of Russia", which later joined the Union of Right Forces.
 In 2000, he headed the Russian Party of Social Democracy, which later merged with the Social Democratic Party.
-In 2005, he left the Social Democratic Party and joined to the United Russia.
+In 2005, he left the Social Democratic Party and joined United Russia.

 On 27 August 2007 resigned from the post of Governor of the Samara Oblast on their own.

-From 2007 to 2014, he was the Senator from the Samara Oblast, Titov represented the executive authority.
+From 2007 to 2014, he was the senator from the Samara Oblast, Titov represented the executive authority.
 In 2014, Governor Nikolay Merkushkin recalled Titov, and appointed Mayor of Samara Dmitry Azarov as new Senator.

 Since 2014 he is the Member of the Civic Chamber of Samara Oblast.